-Multiple factors considered — Credit score isn’t the only thing considered when you apply for a loan or get a rate quote.
-Your employment history, education level, and other items also go into the decision.
+- Nontraditional approval process: Credit score isn’t the only thing considered when you apply for an Upstart loan.
+Your employment history, education level, and residence also play into things.

-Soft credit pull — Upstart does a soft credit pull to give you a potential rate and doesn’t do a hard pull until you’re ready to finalize your loan.
+- Soft credit pull: Upstart initially does a soft credit pull during the application process and doesn’t do a hard pull, which will decrease your credit score slightly, until you’re ready to finalize your loan.

-Limited repayment options — You can repay your loan early, but your only two choices for repayment terms are three years or five years.
+- Limited repayment options: The only two choices for repayment terms are three years or five years.